Magnificent Djerdap Gorge, better known as the Iron Gates is the longest and the deepest gorge in Europe

-The rock sculpture of Decebalus - 42.9 m in height and 31.6 m in width carving in the rock of the face of Decebalus.
+The rock sculpture of Decebalus – 42.9 m in height and 31.6 m in width carving in the rock of the face of Decebalus.
 He was the last king of Dacia, who fought against the Roman emperors Domitian and Trajan.
-The sculpture was made between 1994 and 2004, on a rocky outcrop on the Danube River, at the Iron Gates, which form the border between Romania and Serbia.
-It is located near the city of Orşova in Romania.
+The sculpture was made between 1994 and 2004, on a rocky outcrop on the river Danube, at the Iron Gates, which forms the border between Romania and Serbia.
+It is located near the city of Orșova in Romania.

 6) Ride a bike on the Danube Bike Path

-On a bike, you can visit all of the attractive viewspoints and cultural sites.
+On a bike, you can visit all the attractive viewpoints and cultural places.
 You can ride from Golubac to Donji Milanovac and continue to Kladovo and Negotin.